informaticascw/mystmd-scw/README.md

 1. Create Codespace from this repository
 2. In terminal execute command `cd my-book`
 3. In terminal execute command `myst start`
-2. Confirm popup to show rendered book in browser
+4. Confirm popup to show rendered book in browser
-3. Edit files in /my-book to edit the book
+5. Edit files in /my-book to edit the book
-4. Log of MySTmd are in /myst.log

 ## how this repo was created
 1. Create repository